 But, can YOU make money, and should you join Rodan and Fields?

 Do you have the personality for it?
 Is selling one of your strengths?
 Can you handle constant rejection?
-Is it something you enjoy, or just put up with hoping for easier days ahead?

 The truth is, the vast majority of people never achieve anything close to the financial independence programs like these promote.

 In fact, 99% who join an MLM will lose money.

 No, they won't make you rich, but you will make some money and more importantly, you won't lose it.